Uterine cancer symptoms & treatment

 Uterine cancer symptoms

-Sometimes uterine cancer symptoms may be related to other conditions, but you’ll want to be sure.
-If you have any of the following uterine cancer symptoms, visit your Aurora Health Care OB-GYN or family practice doctor.
+However, some symptoms related to uterine cancer may be related to other conditions, such as uterine fibroids.
+If you have unusual bleeding or any of the following potential uterine cancer symptoms, visit your Aurora Health Care OB-GYN or family practice doctor to be sure:

 - Abnormal vaginal discharge